quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 ## Arriving at the port

-MC arrives, is introduced to the Farm
+MC arrives, checks into and is introduced to the Farm.

 ## Discovery